SDG 10. Reduced Inequality

 3. Inclusive Infrastructure: Efforts have been made to improve campus infrastructure to accommodate diverse mobility needs, including ramps, elevators, and adapted restrooms.

-4. Specialized Support Programs and a dedicated Office: Personalized assistance is available through a dedicated office that helps students navigate academic life and access necessary resources.
-Thus, the Inclusion Service was designed and organized as an access hub for students facing various difficulties, including disabilities.
+4. Specialised Support Programs and a dedicated Office: Personalised assistance is available through a dedicated office that helps students navigate academic life and access necessary resources.
+Thus, the Inclusion,Equity and Diversity Service was designed and organised as an access hub for students facing various difficulties, including disabilities.
+These services promote inclusivity and ensure all students have equitable access to education and campus life.
+More details are available here.
+Other initiatives include:

 • Measures were taken to facilitate blind people’s access to information on the UB website, including on the admission platform.
-To centralize all these actions, a dedicated webpage was created detailing everything available at the university for students with special educational needs and disabilities that can be accessed here.
+To centralise all these actions, a dedicated webpage was created detailing everything available at the university for students with special educational needs and disabilities that can be accessed here.

 • The UB implemented the BlindHUB project (between October and September 2022), in partnership with the Romanian Association of the Blind, which aimed to facilitate access of blind and visually impaired people to the labour market and the university education environment.
 The project team proposed: